peiffer-innovations/form_validation/README.md

 ## Validation Messages / Translations

 The library provides a default set of English error messages for each validator's error message.
-This library uses the [static_translations](https://pub.dev/packages/static_translations) library for the string and language management, see it for details on how to override the defaults or provide values for other languages.
+This library provides a class named [FormValidationTranslations] that has a `values` map.
+In it is the default strings to use.
+Update that map when a different language should be used.
+Below are the available keys.

 Key                                 | Parameters        | Description
 ------------------------------------|-------------------|------------